Yahyakiani/Css_Notes/Psychology/Theories.md

 - **Gilligan THeory of Moral Development** According to Gilligan, men view morality primarily in terms of broad principles, such as justice and fairness.
-In contrast, women see it in terms of responsibility toward individuals and willingness to make sacrifi ces to help a specifi c individual within the context of a particular relationship.
+In contrast, women see it in terms of responsibility toward individuals and willingness to make sacrifices to help a specific individual within the context of a particular relationship.
 Compassion for individuals is a more salient factor in moral behavior for women than it is for men. women may develop identity through the establishment of relationships.
 In her view, a primary component of women’s identity is the construction of caring networks among themselves and others.

   - **Carol Gilligan**